sabbirshibli/CSE-712_BRACU_Spring21/6 Bonus/README.md

 During last couple of weeks, I've done some courses from **YouTube** platform on based on Natural Language Processing.
 Here are the brief of the courses, practical works and some links of online resources.
 I found these courses are very helpful to me.
 As I have no paid membership on several course sites like Coursera etc. I haven't able to done certified courses.
 I ask for consideration form the course Instructor on this matter.

 ***Courses***
-**Course 01: Natural Language Processing - Stanford University by Da Jurafsky**
+**Course 01: Natural Language Processing - Stanford University by Dan Jurafsky**
 From this course, Majorly I've learnt-
 1. Basics of Regular Expressions.
 2. Word Processing using Unix Tools.